 Anyway, understanding how music works will update your music retention.
 You’ll recognize the piece quicker with just a few common chord progressions as the hint.

 Unfortunately, remembering isn’t the same for everyone.
 On that note, music theory still helps with the storing and retrieval of “music memory” in our brains.

 Consider this comparison of tablature and standard notation.

 Tablature is definitely easier to understand, especially for beginners.
 Sheet music, however, is kind of intimidating as there are more symbols.

-Guess what?
+But guess what?
 Sheet music is actually more accurate than a piece of tablature.
-A tab doesn’t specify how long a note should be played, what the dynamics should be, nor what the other musicians should be playing.
+A tab doesn’t specify how long a note should be played, what the dynamics should be, or what the other musicians should be playing.